 Allergic reactions range from mild to fatal.
 If someone around you displays the following symptoms, it may be time to use an EpiPen:

 Sometimes during a severe allergic reaction, a person will lose consciousness completely.
-If in doubt, use the EpiPen!
+If in doubt, use the auto injector!
 It may preserve someone’s life for long enough to allow for medical help to arrive.
-The effect of the adrenaline is temporary, and further treatment must be sought.
+The effect of the adrenaline is temporary, and the victim will need further treatment – possibly even a second epinephrine auto-injector – so be sure to call for help after administering the EpiPen.

 How to Use an EpiPen

-- Grasp the EpiPen with the orange tip pointing downwards, and remove the blue safety cap by pulling it straight up.
+1. Grasp the EpiPen in your fist with the orange tip pointing downwards, and remove the blue safety cap by pulling it straight up.
+Do NOT put your thumb over either end of the device.

 A common myth is that you cannot use an EpiPen through clothing.
 This is untrue.